cody-thornton/sb-trees/README.md

 This project was created as my final project in my Data Structures course.
 In this project, I implemented Binary Search Tree and self-balancing Red-Black Tree data structures.
-The main application of this program creates many instances of both types of tree for randomized inputs and compares the average heights of these trees with one another to demonstrate the superior efficiency of Red-Black Trees.
+The main application of this program creates many instances of both types of these trees with randomized inputs and compares the average heights of these trees to demonstrate the superior efficiency of Red-Black Trees.

 This project has the following folder tree: